alexander-anisimov/Post-Deploy-Data-Viewer/README.md

 Post-Deploy Data Viewer
 =============================================================
-A liitle windows application for view and editing post-deploy data files.
+A little windows application for view and editing post-deploy data files.
 If you have a mapping(xml) and data(txt) files you can use this application for easy viewing of your data